hpcaubuserguide/hpcaub_userguide/userdoc/getting_connected.rst

  administrators have created your account.

 .. note:: if ``hpc.aub.edu.lb`` does not work (due to, e.g. name resolution) use ``head2.aub.edu.lb``.
-This applied to the rest of the user guide as well.
+This applies to the rest of the user guide as well.

 Tools for connecting
 ====================